Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Governance Guide/Problems and Needs.md

 The [[Total Nested Hierarchy of Issues]] is is composed of [[General Issues]] that are common to [[All]].

-If, for instance, one does not have a current issue with food, water, shelter, energy, clothing, or community, it is not because the Issue does not exist, but rather that the Need is somehow being met.
+For instance, if one does not have a current issue with food, water, shelter, energy, clothing, or community, it is not because the Issue does not exist, but rather that the Need is somehow being met.

 Our [[Problems and Needs]], often made manifest to us through [[Pain]], are like a stick or goad that drives us away from the Pain and Suffering, towards a Higher and Better Place.